Rock Creek Campus

 BMZA 105.
 Comparative Vertebrate Anatomy and Physiology I. 4 Credits.

 Presents a comparative approach to structure, function, and evolution of the vertebrate classes.
 Examines histology and organ systems with emphasis on integumentary, skeletal, muscular, and nervous systems.
 Includes laboratory dissections of representative vertebrate specimens.
-Prerequisites: BI 112 and (CH 100 or CH 104).
+Prerequisites: BI 112 or (BI 211 and BI 212) and (CH 151 or CH 104 or above).
 Department permission required.
 Audit available.

 Presents a comparative approach to structure, function, and evolution of vertebrate organ systems with emphasis on special senses, circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems.
 Includes laboratory dissections of representative vertebrate specimens.
-Prerequisites: BI 112 and (CH 100 or CH 104).
+Prerequisites: BMZA 105.
 Department permission required.
 Audit available.

 BMZA 107.
 Basic Horticulture for Zoo Keepers.
 4 Credits.